• Home

 PREPARATION

-• You can use a blender to prepare the batter, but I make it without one and it's perfect without any lumps.
+• You can use a blender to make the batter, but I prefer doing it by hand.
+It works perfectly and results in a smooth, lump-free batter.

-• In a large mixing bowl, sift the flour and add the salt and granulated sugar.
-Mix with a whisk.
+• In a large mixing bowl, sift the flour, then add the salt and granulated sugar.
+Whisk to combine.

-• In another bowl, lightly whisk the eggs, then add the milk, water, orange juice, and orange zest.
+• In a separate bowl, lightly whisk the eggs, then add the milk, water, orange juice, and orange zest.

-• Cover the bowl and leave the batter to rest for at least 1 h at room temperature.
-You can prepare the batter the day before and leave it in the fridge.
+• Cover the bowl and let the batter rest for at least 1 hour at room temperature.
+The batter can also be prepared a day ahead and stored in the refrigerator.

-• After this resting time, your batter is ready to be baked.
+• After resting, the batter is ready to be used for cooking the crêpes.

 • Heat the pan over medium heat.

-• Ladle a little batter into the pan, tilting the pan to spread it evenly.
-The batter should cover the pan in a thin layer.
-If you've poured too much batter, once the bottom of the pan is covered, pour the rest into the bowl.
+• Pour a small ladle of batter into the pan, tilting it immediately to spread the batter evenly.
+The batter should form a thin, even layer.
+If you’ve added too much, once the bottom of the pan is coated, pour the excess back into the bowl.

-• Cook the crepe until the edge begins to lift, about 2 minutes.
-Before turning over, check that the underside is golden brown.
+• Cook the crêpe until the edges begin to lift, about 2 minutes.
+Before flipping, check that the underside is lightly golden.

-• Using a silicone spatula to avoid scratching the pan, flip the pancake over and cook the other side until lightly browned.
-Remove the crepe from the pan as soon as it is cooked to prevent it from hardening.
+• Using a silicone spatula to avoid scratching the pan, flip the crêpe and cook the other side until just lightly browned.
+Remove the crêpe as soon as it is cooked to keep it soft and tender.

-• Place the crepes on top of each other on a plate and cover with aluminum foil or a tea towel.
+• Stack the cooked crêpes on a plate and cover with aluminum foil or a clean kitchen towel to keep them warm.

-• In a frying pan, combine one-third of the orange juice with the sugar, butter, and orange zest.
-Bring to the boil over medium heat for 2 minutes, stirring constantly.
-The juice will foam up, then become darker and smoother.
-The taste of the orange has intensified.
+• In a skillet, combine one third of the orange juice with the sugar, butter, and orange zest.
+Bring to a boil over medium heat and cook for about 2 minutes, stirring constantly.
+The mixture will foam, then gradually darken and become smooth as the orange flavor intensifies.

-• Pour in the remaining orange juice and mix well.
+• Add the remaining orange juice and stir well to combine.

-• Let the sauce cook for 2 to 3 minutes over medium heat.
-It should reduce and thicken slightly.
+• Let the sauce cook over medium heat for 2 to 3 minutes, until it slightly reduces and thickens.

-• The orange sauce is ready!
-You can remove it from the heat and store it until you need it.
+• The orange sauce is ready.
+Remove it from the heat and set it aside until needed.

-• The final step in preparing restaurant-style homemade crepes Suzette is flambéing.
+• The final step in making restaurant style homemade Crêpes Suzette is the flambé step.

-• Pour a little Grand Marnier or Cointreau into the pan and ignite the liquid by tilting the pan slightly towards the flame of your gas stove, or by using a match or lighter.
+• Pour a small amount of Grand Marnier or Cointreau into the pan.
+Carefully ignite the alcohol by gently tilting the pan toward the flame of a gas burner, or by using a long match or lighter.

-• Your crepes Suzette are ready to eat!
-Serve hot with the orange sauce.
-Garnish with julienne candied oranges and serve with a scoop of vanilla ice cream for an even more delicious dessert.
+• Your Crêpes Suzette are ready to serve.
+Enjoy them hot with the orange sauce.
+Garnish with julienned candied orange peel and serve with a scoop of vanilla ice cream for an extra indulgent dessert.

-• If you've prepared the crepes in advance, you can reheat them for a few seconds in the microwave or a few minutes in the oven before serving.
-Serve on a warm plate to keep the heat in.
+• If you prepared the crêpes in advance, reheat them for a few seconds in the microwave or for a few minutes in the oven before serving.
+Serve on warm plates to help retain the heat.

 Candied orange peel

-• Wash the orange thoroughly by scrubbing it.
-Use a peeler to peel it into thin strips.
-Try to remove only the colored part of the bark and leave the white part, as it can be bitter.
+• Wash the orange thoroughly, scrubbing the skin well.
+Using a peeler, remove the peel in thin strips, taking care to remove only the colored outer layer and leaving the white pith behind, as it can be bitter.

-• Cut the orange peel strips into julienne strips.
-Make sure they are roughly the same size for even cooking.
+• Cut the peel into thin julienne strips, keeping them roughly the same size for even cooking.

-• Place in a frying pan and cover with water and orange juice.
-Bring to the boil over medium heat and cook for around ten minutes, more or less.
-They must be tender.
+• Place the orange peel in a skillet and cover with water and orange juice.
+Bring to a boil over medium heat and cook for about 10 minutes, until tender.

-• If a lot of liquid remains, increase the heat to evaporate it so that only a little remains, as shown in the photo below.
+• If a lot of liquid remains, increase the heat to allow it to evaporate until only a small amount is left, as shown in the photo below.

-• Add sugar and cook until julienne orange become translucent.
+• Add the sugar and cook until the orange julienne becomes translucent.

-Thank you for visiting my blog and for your comments.
+Thank you for visiting and for your comments.

 previous